Trymore Tagwirei

 A study compiled by ActionAid Zimbabwe examines the impact of expanding lithium operations by Bikita Minerals and highlights how civil society interventions helped rebalance power between the mining company and local residents.

-The case begins back to between 1999 and 2000 when, during the Land Reform Programme, eight households settled on a mining claim at George Nollen Farm.
+The case begins back to between 1999 and 2000 when, during the Land Reform Programme, several families were resettled on at George Nollen Farm, which is apparently part of Bikita Minerals.

-Despite lacking formal land tenure, the families built permanent homes and livelihoods over more than two decades.
+Despite lacking formal land tenure in the form of offer letters or title deeds, the families built homes and livelihoods over more than two decades.

 However, in 2022, the expansion of lithium mining triggered relocation pressures, exposing the communities’ vulnerability due to weak land rights and limited access to grievance mechanisms.